How To Create A To Do List In WordPress

 Show Who Assigned the To-Do Item in Email

-Enabling this option displays the user who assigned the to-do item in the email.
-This is a useful option if you have several project managers assigning to-do items to users …
+If this option is enabled (‘Yes’), you can display the user who assigned the to-do item in the email.
+This option is useful if, for example, your site has multiple project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out email notices.
-You can enter the name of your company, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out email notices to users.
+Type the name of your company, your domain, your name, or anything you like in this field …

 From Email

-Enter the email address that you want showing as the “sent from” address …
+Type into this field the email address that you would like showing as the “sent from” address …

 Subject Field for Emails Sent to User

-Add into this field a subject field for the email that will be automatically sent out to users when a new item has been added in your to-do list …
+In this field, enter a subject field for the email that will be sent automatically to users when new items have been added to your to-do list …

 Text in Emails Sent to User